 For each vehicle you need its annual mileage, which you can get from its MOT certificate (unless it is less than 3 years old), fuel consumption (petrol/diesel).
 Many cars have a trip computer which shows average consumption over the car’s life, this is the easiest way of getting your consumption.

-If you don’t have a trip computer you need to gather data over a calibration period, and enter this into the calculator you can input the mileage and litres of fuel used in the period (it is clearly important to start and end with the same fuel gauge reading).
+If you don’t have a trip computer you need to gather data over a calibration period, and press the calculate button to input the mileage and litres of fuel used in the period (it is clearly important to start and end with the same fuel gauge reading).

 It would be nice if you could keep a food diary and enter the precise amount of each food you ate, and it worked out your carbon footprint.
 Unfortunately this would take a lot of your time, and would require a large amount of data to drive it.
 Some information on the carbon footprint of various foods is given by our world in data.
 This data gives raw foods, so could be a useful indicator, but leaves out things that are processed that we might eat such as biscuits, ready meals and so on.